Skip to main content

 1. How well does the proposal incorporate experiential learning? (see TLTC definition

-2. Does the proposal present an innovative or creative approach?
+2. Does the proposal present an innovative or creative approach to addressing the issue that has been identified?

 3. Does the proposal incorporate an inclusive approach to diversity, equity, inclusion, and belonging?

-1. Does their proposed budget or budget narrative make sense for what they want to accomplish?
+1. Does their proposed budget make sense for what they want to accomplish?

 2. Has the proposal identified milestones that connect logically to the goals for the grant?

-1. Does the applicant explain how they will and measure the social impact made with these funds? (more important criterion for Type 2 and 3 grants)
+3. Does the applicant explain how they will measure the social impact made with these funds?

-1. Do you believe that the proposed individual or team will be able to continue this effort past the conclusion of this grant? (more important criterion for Type 2 and 3 grants)
+4. Does the proposed individual or team present a plan to be able to continue this effort past the conclusion of this grant?

-Awardees will be expected to attend an in-person event hosted by the Provost in the Spring 2024 semester.
+Awardees will be expected to attend an in-person orientation event toward the end of the Spring 2025 semester.

-All projects must be initiated by the Summer or Fall of 2024 at the latest and are required to begin spending funds within six months of receiving the notice to proceed.
-Each grant has a full fiscal year for implementation with an expiration date of June 30, 2025.
+All projects must be initiated by the Summer or Fall of 2025 at the latest and are required to begin spending funds within six months of receiving the funds.
+Each grant has a full fiscal year for implementation with an expiration date of June 30, 2026.

 Grant awardees will be required to submit an end-of-year report with:

-• Key results (aligned to application’s performance metrics)
+• Key results (aligned to the project proposal’s performance metrics)

 • Spending